 - a.
-Copies of hazardous substances inventory, manifests, and shipping papers are maintained and - b.
+Copies of hazardous substances inventory, manifests, and shipping papers are maintained and accurate. - b.
 Accurate chemical inventory records are maintained and accurate. - c.
-Inspection records of hazardous substances and their points of storage and use are maintained and accurate. - d.
-Worker testing, surveillance records including respiratory, the various exposures such as skin contact, hearing loss, radiation. - e.
+Inspection records of hazardous substances and their points of storage and use are maintained and - d.
+Worker testing, surveillance records to determine if the worker is being harmed from exposure to agents, respiratory, hearing loss or any other medical concerns related to specific job activities. - e.
 Equipment monitoring, testing, calibrating, and repair records. - f.
 Any other testing reports such as sampling records including sampling performed by government agencies as part of a regulatory inspection; all for the last three years.